TrinityTrihawks/2023/README.md

 ## About

-This repository contains the code we use in our robot at the competition, open houses, and other events.
+This repository contains the code we use in our robot at the competition, at open houses, and at other events.

 ## Sponsors